Value Creation vs. Value Protection: How ERM and GRC are More Effective Together

 Today, the variety of risks an organization faces makes enterprise risk management (ERM) a vital part of a governance, risk, and compliance (GRC) program.

+What does ERM mean?
+And what does GRC mean?
 While ERM and traditional GRC programs aim to solve the same problems, they approach them from different angles.
 ERM and GRC may be viewed as competing alternatives or can hypothetically exist independently, but they are most effective when working together through risk-centric and data-grounded practices.

 ERM is value creation